javajuice1337/RustPlusBot/README.md

   <li><code>onNotification(obj)</code> Fires when there is a bot notification (including game events)<ul><li><b>obj.notification</b>: The notification data of the event (see <code>Notification</code> below)</li></ul></li>
   <li><code>onTeamChanged(obj)</code> Fires when the team leader changes, or a team member is added or removed from the team<ul><li><b>obj.leaderSteamId</b>: The steam ID of the team leader</li><li><b>obj.leaderMapNotes</b>: The leader map notes data of the event (see <code>LeaderMapNotes</code> below)</li><li><b>obj.members</b>: The members list data of the event (see <code>Members</code> below)</li></ul></li>
 </ul>

-> Plugins are loaded when the bot is starting and lasts for its entire life-cycle.
-Restarting the bot also restarts all plugins.

 ## Plugin Interface